 What Is Gangrene?

-Gangrene happens when tissues in your body die after a loss of blood caused by illness, injury, or infection.
+Gangrene happens when tissues in your body die after a loss of blood flow caused by illness, injury, or infection.
 It usually happens in extremities like fingers, toes, and limbs, but you can also get gangrene in your organs and muscles.
 There are different types of gangrene, and all of them need medical care right away.

 What Are the Gangrene Risk Factors?